Medicare for Young and Old

-Healthcare is not a political choice, but a choice you make with your doctor for the treatment you receive, or in the future you maybe fighting to receive the correct treatment – as doctors continue to try to serve their patients without side stepping because of increasing costs and insurance.
+Healthcare is not a political choice, but a decision you make with your doctor for the treatment you receive, or in the future, you may be fighting to receive the correct treatment – as doctors continue to try to serve their patients without sidestepping because of increasing costs and insurance.

-Although it has been said, and said again, Medicare will not be touched, nor Medicaid.
-The very next day a member of Congress is speaking out, pulling the strings to take a little from here or there – and we listen as the information changes.
+Although it has been said and said again, Medicare will not be touched, nor Medicaid.
+The very next day, a member of Congress is speaking out, pulling strings to take a little from here or there – and we listen as the information changes.

 Medicare is known to serve seniors and seldom referred too as the healthcare provider for those who receive disability.
 Imagine living in this day and age with a total of six hundred dollars per month, after they remove the low cost of Medicare – low to us, but not to a person who is disabled, young, and worked long enough to apply for disability, and receive Medicare, but now living below poverty.

 Medicare covers your medical care, depending on what you choose, part A or B, when you became disabled, and you have a certain number of months to answer yes or no, you want to pay for the healthcare, or not.
-Unfortunately they do not tell the people they are on a time limit, accepting coverage or not.
-Medicare is coverage, and worth every penny to those without health insurance.
-The drug plan needs adjustments as I read more along those lines, I believe it is costing seniors and the disabled more if they purchase the plan President Bush laid out – since many of the older drugs are not expensive, and most seniors are using such drugs.
-It is the person living life with a disease requiring expensive drugs, that needs to be changed.
+Unfortunately, they do not tell the people they are on a time limit, accepting coverage or not.
+Medicare is coverage and worth every penny to those without health insurance.
+The drug plan needs adjustments as I read more along those lines, I believe it costs seniors and the disabled more if they purchase the plan President Bush laid out – since many of the older drugs are not expensive, and most seniors are using such drugs.
+It is the person living life with a disease requiring costly medicines that need to be changed.
 Social Security and then Medicare began for the people as they gave with each paycheck, a little for a bit of security.
-They believed in living longer, and Social Security along with Medicare would help with their healthcare after they stopped working.
+They believed in living longer, and Social Security, along with Medicare, would help with their healthcare after they stopped working.

 Medicare for those younger than retirement and living with a disability, are ignored in discussions, and you will hear it over and over, it is not a figment of my imagination.
-Imagine individuals with special needs never knowing where the money will come from to keep them alive.
-As I mentioned, the average Disability check for a young person is about seven hundred dollars a month – then minus the cost of Medicare and which plan you joined, if you included hospital, in patient care.
-If you live alone, and receive these entitlements the payment is slightly higher, but where can someone live, eat, take care of their health needs, have ample transportation if they cannot drive or walk, on seven hundred dollars a month.
+Imagine individuals with special needs, never knowing where the money will come from to keep them alive.
+As I mentioned, the average Disability check for a young person is about seven hundred dollars a month – then minus the cost of Medicare and which plan you joined, if you included hospital in-patient care.
+If you live alone and receive these entitlements, the payment is slightly higher, but where can someone live, eat, take care of their health needs, have adequate transportation if they cannot drive or walk, on seven hundred dollars a month.

-If one person in a household works and the other collects Medicare for healthcare – it works out, but alone, the chances of someone receiving Disability and Medicare, ending up living in a nursing home, is high.
+If one person in a household works and the other collects Medicare for healthcare – it works out.
+Still, alone, the chances of someone receiving Disability and Medicare, ending up living in a nursing home, is high.
 Then, all the payments go to the home to cover the care of the individual.
-I can bet on it, you will not be living in the best nursing home, on disability and medicare.
+I can bet on it.
+You will not be living in the best nursing home on disability and Medicare.
 Many younger people could end up in a group home, and their checks go to pay for the home that will accept them – yet people say openings are rare.

-The issue of Medicare being an important issue for the young is ignored on talk shows, on the news, and never opened up as part of the discussion by members of Congress, or when your representative returns to their stomping ground to hold a meeting on a street corner.
+The issue of Medicare is an essential aspect for the young is ignored on talk shows, on the news, and never opened up as part of the discussion by members of Congress, or when your representative returns to their stomping ground to hold a meeting on a street corner.

-Not long ago people gathered in Boston, I happened to be one of them, who stood up to talk in favor of the “American’s for Disabilities Act,” a bill which would later be signed by President Clinton and improved life for those with disabilities.
-I did the same when it came to Senator Edward Kennedy, when I spoke on Save Our Security, for seniors – although many years away, it was still important for every American.
+Not long ago, people gathered in Boston.
+I happened to be one of them, who stood up to talk in favor of the “American’s for Disabilities Act,” a bill which would later be signed by President Clinton and improved life for those with disabilities.
+I did the same when it came to Senator Edward Kennedy, when I spoke on Save Our Security, for seniors – although many years away, it was still crucial for every American.

-In my own heart I believed the more people who took time to speak out, the more Congress would listen.
-I also believe as Americans we should be pulling for one another, no matter the party you may be affiliated with – and political parties need to change with the times.
+In my own heart, I believed the more people who took the time to speak out.
+The more Congress would listen.
+Also, I think as Americans, we should be pulling for one another, no matter the party you may be affiliated with – and political parties need to change with the times.
 New generations are no longer judging a person by their party, but by what they stand for regarding the people’s needs.

-At the same time, I recall being on stage with Senator Edward Kennedy for Save our Security – when over five hundred American people, mostly retired, filled Faneuil hall in Boston.
-After those of us on stage spoke, I realized how important it was for someone younger, as myself at the time, to be standing next to the Senator and speaking on the issue of SSI and Medicare for twenty minutes.
-People in our world need to know why the young need their help, and this is not a hand out, they worked for it, and would rather be working – yes, fraud and abuse in the system is a number one subject and is being addressed.
+At the same time, I recall being on stage with Senator Edward Kennedy for Save our Security – when over five hundred American people, mostly retired, filled Faneuil Hall in Boston.
+After those of us on stage spoke, I realized how important it was for someone younger, like myself at the time, to be standing next to the Senator and speaking on the issue of SSI and Medicare for twenty minutes.
+People in our world need to know why the young need their help, and this is not a handout, they worked for it, and would instead be working – yes, fraud and abuse in the system is a number one subject and is being addressed.